ciel-lang/CIEL/docs/dependencies.md

 - log4cl: NIL
 - lparallel: Parallelism for Common Lisp
 - lquery: A library to allow jQuery-like HTML/DOM manipulation.
+- ltk: LTK
+- metabang-bind: Bind is a macro that generalizes multiple-value-bind, let, let*, destructuring-bind, structure and slot accessors, and a whole lot more.
 - mito: Abstraction layer for DB schema
 - modf: A SETF like macro for functional programming
 - moira: Monitor and restart background threads.
+- named-readtables: Library that creates a namespace for named readtable akin to the namespace of packages.
 - parse-float: Parse floating point values in strings.
 - parse-number: Number parsing library
 - printv: printv: a batteries-included tracing and debug-logging macro